biosustain/cell-factory-design-course/_episodes/10-Predict-gene-knockout-strategies.md

 ---
-title: "Gene deletion strategies"
+title: "10.
+Gene deletion strategies"
-teaching: 30 min
+teaching: 30
-exercises: 30 min
+exercises: 30
 questions:
 - How does one reroute flux towards production using gene deletions?
 objectives: